aktugchelekche/Bike_Sharing-/README.md

 #### 2. Male Subscribers/Customers :

 Wihout any doubt, males are the backbone of this model.
 Sustain then increase number of male users most fundemantal for the revenue.
+We need to make sure that bikes are clean, well maintined and ready for thier trips during morning and evening times which are the mosty male users trip times.

+#### 3. Bike maintenance
+From trip times we can interpret that some bikes are used much more than others.
+We need to make sure to keep track on those been user more than others to rotate to less busy stations so that maintainence can be perform rouitnely.
+This will give a good idea for future purchase which type of bikes are prefeered from out users.

+### Suggestiond :

+1. Total trip, by birth year.
+This would help us to find the target group and reach them via social media, mail , phone to inform them  about the model we are implementing in the city.
+2. The vizulations we have is for August.
+Comparing different months to determine trends over the year.
+3.

 ### Resources